department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/my-va-redirect/UAT/conversation-guide.md

 Thanks for joining us today!
 My name is Liz and I also have a notetaker here.
 We've added a new feature to improve Veterans access to relevant updates and we want to test to make sure it’s working properly in your account.

 Before we start, a few things I want to mention:
-* There are a couple additional members from the website team who would like to observe the session and hear your feedback live.
+* There are some additional members from the website team who would like to observe the session and hear your feedback live.
 Are you comfortable with them joining the session?
 No pressure either way.
 	* *Let other observers into room and allow a short pause to say hello.* Ok, so here we have some other members from our website team - hi everyone.
 And for those of you who just joined, if you could please turn off your cameras to save bandwidth, the would be great.
 * **This entire session should take about 30 minutes.** I want to be sure not to keep you much longer, so I may occasionally prompt you with the next question or topic.
 * **In this session, we want to hear your honest opinions.** If you find something we show you to be confusing, we want to hear about it.
 Your feedback helps us to figure out how we can improve the Veteran experience, and we will not be offended by any opinions you express.